-- 3.12 As the Council continues to transition from the response phase of the pandemic it is important that Cabinet is kept informed as impacts are being assessed.
+3.12 As the Council continues to transition from the response phase of the pandemic it is important that Cabinet is kept informed as impacts are being assessed.
 The Council had already faced significant financial challenges in setting a balanced budget for 2021/22 and the pandemic has only accentuated the challenge.
-The budget round saw £10.3m of budget pressures accommodated, notably: - In full, all pay and pension-related spending pressures in our schooling system; - The increasing demand placed on children's social care services, adult social care and our children with additional learning needs budgets; - Significant service pressures within the passenger transport unit and within recycling and waste and that look to ensure that the Council supports and sustains key service delivery; - Investment that ensures that homeless people are provided adequate support, advice and accommodation in their time of need; - An ongoing commitment to recognise and value the contribution made by the workforce and ensuring that local government staff are paid no less than the minimum wage set by the Living Wage Foundation.
-And that as a result of the Cabinet decision in January 2021 is also extended to apprenticeship roles within the Council. - 3.13 Despite accommodating the above pressures into the 2021/22 budget, at month 6 there continues to be significant in year core service pressures forecast of £1.94m, with many of these pressures developing in the same key areas that have been provided additional support in the budget.
-The principal pressures are within the areas of: - Children's services 695k (£1,127k forecast at month 2) Despite stabilisation in Children looked after numbers, new children have required high cost residential placements, as opposed to those leaving which have been more in the lower cost fostering/kinship/family placements.
+The budget round saw £10.3m of budget pressures accommodated, notably:

+- In full, all pay and pension-related spending pressures in our schooling system; - The increasing demand placed on children's social care services, adult social care and our children with additional learning needs budgets; - Significant service pressures within the passenger transport unit and within recycling and waste and that look to ensure that the Council supports and sustains key service delivery; - Investment that ensures that homeless people are provided adequate support, advice and accommodation in their time of need; - An ongoing commitment to recognise and value the contribution made by the workforce and ensuring that local government staff are paid no less than the minimum wage set by the Living Wage Foundation.
+And that as a result of the Cabinet decision in January 2021 is also extended to apprenticeship roles within the Council. - 3.13 Despite accommodating the above pressures into the 2021/22 budget, at month 9 there continues to be significant in year core service pressures forecast, with many of these pressures developing in the same key areas that have been provided additional support in the budget.
+Critically as we have moved through the financial year we have been notified of significant unbudgeted grant funding which has helped offset these pressures. - 3.14 The principal pressures and savings are within the areas of:

+Pressure/Saving Month 9 £000's Month 6 £000's Description Children's services 394 695 Despite stabilisation in Children looked after numbers, new children have required high cost residential placements, as opposed to those leaving which have been more in the lower cost fostering/kinship/family placements.
 A recent legal case has also led to the need to pay kinship carers in line with foster carer rates, along with the increase in payment to foster carers due to increasing skills training.
-This service area has benefited from one-off integrated care fund (ICF) funding totalling £300k, and £440k from the Social Care Recovery and Extension Fund which has mitigated the overspend. - Adults Services £547k (£536k at month 2) largely as a result of additional carer recruitment to our in house care at home service, and increased care packages in the South of the County. - Additional Learning Needs £982k (£830k at month 2) primarily due to a reduction in income from other LAs (£244k), additional support for pupils attending our own schools (£278k), and placement costs outside of our own schools (£460k).
+The pressure has been considerably offset since month 6 by £627k of unbudgeted WG winter pressure grant.
+Adults Services (253) 547 The pressure on this budget is largely as a result of additional carer recruitment to our in house care at home service, and increased care packages in the South of the County.
+This has been significantly offset since month 6 by £823k of unbudgeted grant in respect of winter pressures and the social care recovery fund.
+Additional Learning Needs 1,065 982 Primarily due to a reduction in income from other LAs (£244k), additional support for pupils